Woodmeadow Dentistry - Grand Rapids

 What’s The Process Of Getting A Crown?

-Initial Examination and Tooth Preparation
+Initial Consultation and Tooth Preparation

-Creating the Crown
+Creating the Custom Crown

 Fitting the Permanent Crown